Telecom Infrastructure in India

 A new industry upcoming in the telecom sector of India is the telecom outsourcing or business process outsourcing (BPO).
 The BPO industry in India is based in the IT hubs mainly Gurgaon, Noida, Bangalore, Hyderabad, Pune, Chennai, New Delhi, Mumbai and other cities.

-The Indian telecom news shows newer telecom business plans everyday, the telecom companies employ newer marketing techniques to lure as many customers as possible.
+The Indian telecom news shows newer telecom business plans everyday, the telecom infrastructure companies in India employ newer marketing techniques to lure as many customers as possible.
 The telecom management india now is a separate study form in itself that covers telecom engineering courses teaching telecom engineering solutions, telecom market analysis about the new trends of the market, development of telecom network infrastructure, formulating telecom technologies and their updates by doing proper research in the field, and taking up major telecom projects for providing telecom network solutions to all.

 The latest telecom new from India is that India with a mere 2.2 telecom services per 100 persons is a huge market for telecom business solutions.
 More and more international telecom companies are diverting their telecom technologies towards Indian Telecom sector, in order to confirm their telecom market share in India.
 This has also created mass telecom jobs in India; the Indian telecommunications industry provides many job opportunities especially with the BPO sector job openings.